Home Performance Auditing

-Home Performance Audits.
+Home Performance Audit.
 Sounds impressive, but it is actually quite simple.
-With a Home Performance Audit, we are auditing or analyzing the house, and its many parts (HVAC system, insulation system, framing system, homeowner use patterns, electrical system, plumbing system, etc), and assessing how all of those parts work together as a whole.
-By analyzing information from this holistic view point, we start to see how little changes to one system, might affect other parts of the house or the performance of the house as a whole.
+With a Home Performance Audit, we are auditing or analyzing the house and its many parts (HVAC system, insulation system, framing system, homeowner use patterns, electrical system, plumbing system, etc) and assessing how all of those parts work together as a whole.
+By analyzing information from this holistic view point we start to see how little changes to one system might affect other parts of the house or the performance of the house as a whole.

 Typical Kuhl Home Performance Audit

 A typical home performance audit consists of a visual site inspection (both interior and exterior).
-You’d be surprised at what we can learn and the conclusions we can come to, simply by looking around.
-There are or course some things, where a visual inspection just won’t cut it.
+You might be surprised at how much we can learn by simply looking around.
+There are or course some things where a visual inspection just won’t cut it.
 We can’t see inside walls, can’t figure out where the leak is coming from, or where the cool air is getting out.
 That is why we have a whole slew of other tests that we also perform to help better diagnose the underlying issues.

 We can perform blower door tests, worst case draft tests, and combustion tests on applicable appliances.
-Kuhl is renown for it’s use of thermal imaging, not only in terms of detecting inefficiencies in insulation, but also in terms of determining the source of roof leaks.
+The Ice Dam Company and it’s sister company Kuhl is known for it’s use of thermal imaging, not only in terms of detecting inefficiencies in insulation, but also in terms of determining the source of roof leaks.

 Another common item that is often left out of inspections – asking the homeowner questions.
 Where do you spend most of your time?
 Do you use your bathroom fans?
 What heating source are you using on a regular basis?
 Are you energy bills quite high?
 Do you notice any spaces in which you feel uncomfortable?
 Etc. Who better to ask about the home, than the person who lives in it on a daily basis?
 The way a homeowner uses their spaces can greatly affect the performance of the house.